uk-progressive-party/core/trust-and-campaign-party/funds.md

 Setting up a new Local Group representing the party can take a lot of work and effort - as well as require some resources to achieve in a way that isn't frustratingly exhausting.

 Where this fund is able, new Local Groups are provided with additional resources to help them build a stable foundation.

+# Party Funds

+## Core Fund

+Each paid member contributes to a Core Fund which is used by the Campaign Party as it's primary running costs.
+Only the Campaign Party can apply for these funds, and is able to apply for up to £5.00 per member per year.

+## Membership Subsidy Fund

+Each paid member who contributes to the Core Fund also contributes £0.50 to a Subsidy Fund that is used to pay for those members who cannot afford a membership.
+This Fund is an overflow fund which provides the Core Fund Contribution for each member with a valid application.